Groups and Concepts

 Tax Day in America

+But that's ascent history and nothing is going to change that.
 When it comes to American Indians or Native Americans (which ever term you prefer) in today's world, the sooner they stop taking government handouts, the better.
 Nothing good has ever come from them, reservations look like 3rd world countries.

 How the Government Turns American Indians into Freeloaders